-Yersinia enterocolitica (and Yersinia pseudotuberculosis) Y. enterocolitica, a small rod-shaped, Gram-negative bacterium, is often isolated from clinical specimens such as ... more about Yersiniosis.
+Yersinia enterocolitica (and Yersinia pseudotuberculosis) Y. enterocolitica, a small rod-shaped, Gram-negative bacterium, is often isolated from clinical specimens such ... more about Yersiniosis.

 Yersiniosis: A condition which is characterized by infectious diarrhea, enteritis, ileitis and occasionally septicaemia.